About Criteo’s services

 Whatever option you choose, please note that opting-out from Criteo services on any browser or environment will trigger the deletion of your linking information and will prevent the future linking of the opted-out browser(s)/environment to any other browser(s)/environment(s).

 When you opt out as instructed in this section, a cookie will be set on your browser.
 We have to maintain the cookie on your browser and all potential linked browsers in order to recognize you as having opted out from our service.
 You must opt out again if you clear that cookie from a browser, use a non-linked browser, or use a new device to access the internet.
+Please note that on certain browsers such as Safari, clearing web site data can also erase opt out information and will therefore require you to opt out again from our services.

 You can also opt out of Criteo’s service by visiting the following links.
 Please note that these platforms allow you to opt out of interest-based advertising delivered by registered members on the current browser you are using.